AI-genome/academic/_news/announcement_1.md

 related_posts: false
 ---

-MSc thesis defense :o: I am now gradudated from the Tel Aviv Univeristy, Israel! grateful to all of my friends, teachers! :sparkles: :sparkles: :sparkles:
+MSc thesis defense :o: I am now gradudated from the Tel Aviv Univeristy, Israel! grateful to all of my friends, teachers! :sparkles: